 There are around 1.2 billion websites worldwide.
 Yours is one of them.
-But being one in 1.2 billion doesn’t mean you’ll escape the attention of cybercriminals and hackers.
+But being one in 1.2 billion doesn’t mean you’ll escape the grasp of online security being breached.

 Put it another way: your website is competing with others to stand out, to get your business noticed.
 But what if the wrong people are noticing you, making you vulnerable to cyber attacks and viruses?

 At the recent Conservative Party Conference, the UK’s Culture Secretary outlined new online safety measure proposals.
 These include a code of conduct for social media companies to reduce the potential for trolling and online abuse.

 And they haven’t been the only ones talking about this issue recently; we also found this great infographic by Sainsbury’s Bank, created to celebrate Cyber Security Awareness Month, which provides a useful resource to help internet shoppers stay up-to-date on the best online shopping practices.
 It’s tips on website and mobile safety are concisely presented and updated regularly to reflect the most recent advancements in online security.
 The full guide can be read here; https://www.sainsburysbank.co.uk/money-matters/shopping-safely-online.

 This is only one aspect, though.
 Developing people’s online safety skills will help, but businesses must take certain, basic measures to protect themselves.

 Cyber attacks and viruses are not something that only happen to other people – there are plenty of common security risks out there, which can make any website vulnerable.
 And if your website is a big part of your business, then this is something you really need to be paying attention to.